johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-02-26-migrating-from-ts-node-to-bun/index.md

 ## The ts-node app

 I have a [technical blog](https://johnnyreilly.com/) which is built on Docusaurus.
-When the Docusaurus build runs, a number of post processing scripts run to do things like:
+When the Docusaurus build completes, a post processing script runs to do things like:

-- update the `sitemap.xml` to include the `lastmod` date and truncate the number of entries
+- update the `sitemap.xml` to include the `lastmod` date based on git commit date, and truncate the number of entries in the file
 - patch the html files to use Cloudinary as an image CDN for open graph images

 These scripts are implemented as a simple ts-node console app.
 For historical reasons it's called `trim-xml` (it originally just truncated the `sitemap.xml` file).
 It's not a particularly good name but I'm not going to change it now.